Troubleshoot GPU health check failures

 Identify the cause of the failure

-To identify the cause of a GPU health check failure in a compute node, review the node's log files by using the Logs Explorer:
+To identify whether the prolog health check or the background health check detected an issue with your GPUs, review the compute node's log files by using the Logs Explorer:

 1. In the Google Cloud console, go to the Logs Explorer page.